OOPSpam/blog/_posts/2025-05-02-introducing-contextual-spam-detection.md

   - spam
   - AI
 ---
-📣 Calling anyone looking for spam protection for their websites’ forms!

 When you have a form on your website, you don’t always have enough background information from the sender for a traditional spam detector to properly filter.

 We have developed a solution for this use case which is available to toggle on for all plans.